abpframework/abp/docs/en/Migration-Guides/Abp-7_4.md

 ## Exposing Integration Services

 [Integration Services](../Integration-Services.md) are now not being exposed by default.
 In a monolith application, integration services don't need to be exposed outside since the modules probably would be in-process communication with each other.
-Therefore, from this version on, the integration services will not be exposed as endpoints by default.
+Therefore, they don't need to be exposed for most of the time.

 If you build a microservice solution, or you need to access an integration service via a network call from any other application, you probably will need to expose the integration services, so the other applications can consume them.